Syringa villosa

-Syringa villosa, the villous lilac, is a shrub native to Korea, the southern part of the Russian Far East (Primorye) and northern China.
+Syringa villosa, the villous lilac or late lilac is a shrub native to Korea, the southern part of the Russian Far East (Primorye) and northern China.
 There are two subspecies currently recognized (April 2014); these are regarded as separate species in Flora of China.
 Combining the ranges for the two taxa yields a range within China of Hebei, Shanxi, Heilongjiang, Jilin, and Liaoning.

-Syringa villosa is a shrub up to 4 m tall, with red, white, pink or purple flowers.
+Syringa villosa is a shrub that grows up to 4 meter tall, with red, white, pink or purple flowers.
+The flowers are long and highly fragrant, and flower in early summer.